aaronparker/aaronparker.github.io/_posts/2011-02-26-just-how-do-exclusions-in-app-v-packages-work.md

 The App-V client includes a Registry key at HKLM\SOFTWARE\Wow6432Node\Microsoft\SoftGrid\4.5\SystemGuard\Overrides with a couple of interesting values – _VirtualRegistryPassthrough_ and _VirtualRegistryPassthroughEx_.

 VirtualRegistryPassthrough is used to allow a local process pass up into the virtual Registry.
 You can read more about this value in this knowledgebase article: [How to print to an Adobe PDF writer printer from SoftGrid-enabled applications](http://support.microsoft.com/kb/931191).
-Any detailed documentation beyond this article does not appear to be publically available.
+Any detailed documentation beyond this article does not appear to be publicly available.

 The second value of interest VirtualRegistryPassthroughEx, can be used in the opposite way.
 It can be used to ensure a specific key will always pass through to the real Registry.
 [A web search draws a complete blank on this one](http://www.google.com/search?hl=en&source=hp&biw=1280&bih=699&q=VirtualRegistryPassthroughEx&btnG=Google+Search&aq=f&aqi=&aql=&oq=), so until Microsoft comes out with better documentation on TechNet, I recommend testing this value carefully.